 - Install the fuel cap.

 The Ryobi fuel tank requires a vent to allow air to pass through it.
-When this vent gets plugged, the fuel tank forms a vacuum.
+When this vent gets clogged, the fuel tank forms a vacuum.
 It doesn’t allow fuel to flow out of the tank which causes the trimmer to stall and die.

 If you are not getting fuel to the carburetor, you are running a good filter and you don’t have any clogs in the fuel lines, you may have a clogged fuel vent.
 You can test this by placing your Ryobi string trimmer on a level surface.

 Loosen the fuel cap to allow air into the tank and start the trimmer.
 Don’t allow gas to spill out of the fuel tank.
 When the trimmer starts and runs, replace the fuel cap with the trimmer still running.

 Continue to let it run for a while.
 If it sputters and dies with the cap on and then starts and runs once the cap is removed, you most likely have a problem with the fuel tank vent.